worldcoin/world-id-docs/docs/js/10-error-handling.md

        The action ID provided to the JS widget is not valid.
       </td>
       <td>
        Check the action ID.
-Make sure it's an <a href="/docs/js/reference#parameter-encoding">ABI-encoded</a> string.
+Make sure it's a valid string.
       </td>
     </tr>
     <tr>